nexopos/core/README.md

 }
 ```

-This token is then used to authenticate the socket connexion.
+This token is then used to authenticate the socket connection.